doctorKobe/requirement-analysis/README.md

 By distinguishing between functional and non-functional requirements, developers and stakeholders can ensure the system not only works correctly but also provides a high-quality user experience.

+## 🧭 Use Case Diagrams

+### What is a Use Case Diagram?

+A **Use Case Diagram** is a visual representation that shows how users (actors) interact with a system to achieve specific goals.
+It helps stakeholders and developers understand the system’s **functional requirements** and the relationships between **users** and **use cases**.

+### 💡 Benefits of Use Case Diagrams
+- **Clarifies system scope** – defines what is inside and outside the system boundary.
+- **Identifies system actors** – highlights who interacts with the system (e.g., customers, admins).
+- **Improves communication** – provides a simple, visual way for both technical and non-technical stakeholders to understand the system.
+- **Supports requirement validation** – ensures all user interactions are captured before design and implementation.

+---

+### 🧑‍💼 Actors in the Booking Management System
+1. **Customer** – Makes, modifies, or cancels bookings.
+2. **Admin** – Manages users, services, and booking records.
+3. **System** – Sends notifications, processes payments, and manages availability.

+---

+### 🏷️ Use Cases
+- Create Booking
+- Modify Booking
+- Cancel Booking
+- Make Payment
+- Receive Confirmation
+- View Booking History
+- Manage Users (Admin)
+- Manage Services (Admin)
+- Generate Reports (Admin)

+---

+### 🖼️ Use Case Diagram

+Below is the use case diagram for the **Booking Management System**:

 ![Booking System Use Case Diagram](./alx-booking-uc.png)

+*Figure: Use Case Diagram showing interactions between actors and the system.*

+---

+### 🧠 Interpretation

+- **Customer** interacts with the system to create, modify, and cancel bookings.
+- **System** handles backend processes like payment and notifications.
+- **Admin** oversees management functions such as user control and report generation.

+This diagram helps visualize all major user interactions and ensures no critical scenario is overlooked during requirement analysis.